How Does Air Conditioning Work?

 Your home air conditioning system can be broken up into three major groups; the outdoor condenser, the indoor air handler, and the ductwork/controls.
 Each of these significant groups has four major components that allow your air conditioning system to function correctly.

-The outdoor air conditioner unit consists of these major pieces:
+The outdoor unit air conditioner unit consists of these major pieces:

 - The Fan – The fan cools the condenser coils and draws out heat and moisture from returning coolant.

-- Condenser Coils – A condensing coil is the vehicle that sends and receives refrigerant, i.e., coolant, to and from the evaporator coil inside the house.
+- Condenser Coils – the condensing coil is the vehicle that sends and receives refrigerant, i.e., coolant, to and from the evaporator coil inside the house.

 - Compressor – This mechanism acts as the pump, which helps to push and pull coolant through the evaporator coils.

-- Blower Motor – This fan sucks warm air through the return vents in your house and then pushes that same warm air through the evaporator coil.
+- Blower Motor – This circulation blower fan sucks warm air through the return vents in your house and then pushes that same warm air through the evaporator coil.
 The blower motor is also responsible for pushing cold air through the air ducts of your home and out the supply vents into each room.

 - Evaporator Coils – This is where hot air mixes with cold refrigerant.
 The evaporator coil is responsible for removing heat and moisture from the hot that is pushed into it by the blower motor.